ijunxyz123/light-show-cybertruck-damarcusj/README.md

     <img src="/images/ramp_example_3.png?raw=true" height="180" />

 ## Full Brightness Control Channels
 Some lights on Cybertruck have full brightness control.
-Their brightness alawys corresponds to the value set in XLights.
+Their brightness always corresponds to the value set in XLights.
 - Place an 'On' Effect using the shortcut _F_.
 Lights can be set to a steady-state brightness setpoint between 0% and 100% intensity using the 'Brightness' Slider in the 'Colors' Windows.
     <img src="/images/brightness_slider.png?raw=true" width="500" />
 - Custom ramp durations can be achieved using 'Value Curves'.
 The menu is opened when clicking the green arrow next to the brightness slider.
 To create a basic ramp, select 'Ramp' from the drop-down list and set the start/end duration to 0%/100%.